This lab is an introduction to Matrix Transformation

 There are two forms of rotation in MVnew.js.

-rotate(angle, vec3(x, y, z));
+Form 1rotate(angle, vec3(x, y, z));

-The first is similar to the only one available in Classic OpenGL.
+The first is similar to the only one available in classic OpenGL.
 It is capable of rotating by angle degrees about an arbitrary vector.
 However, it is often easier to rotate about only one of the major axes:

 These simple rotations are then concatenated to produce the arbitrary rotation desired.
 For example: